yura-pakhuchiy/trezor-mcu/Zcoin.md

 $ pip3 uninstall trezor # in case unpatched version 0.9.0 is already installed
 $ pip3 install https://github.com/yura-pakhuchiy/python-trezor/releases/download/0.9.0-zcoin/trezor-zcoin.tar.gz
 ```
+You might have to run `pip3` commands as root or prefix them with `sudo `.

 ## Installing patched firmware